 |45-minute Low-impact Ride||467||397|

-As you can see, the peloton bike always gave me a higher number, comparing to the Garmin watch.
-This can happen because the peloton bike uses a power meter as a way to estimate energy expenditure, where the watch is using a heart rate monitor.
+As you can see, the peloton bike always gave me a higher number, compared to the Garmin watch.
+This can happen because the peloton bike uses a power meter as a way to estimate energy expenditure, whereas the watch is using a heart rate monitor.

 However, I know many people who seem to have the exact opposite.
 They often ask me why I don’t burn as many calories on the peloton as on the Fitbit or Apple watch.

 Overall, you don’t burn as many calories on the peloton as on other devices because the peloton uses the formula that needs to be adjusted to body weight, age, gender, and height.
 People who don’t keep up to date their profiles may not get the most accurate data.

 Learn more: Click here to learn more about “does your weight impact peloton output“.